Alex Verdugo Player Props: Red Sox vs. Marlins

 Alex Verdugo At The Plate

-- Among the qualifying hitters in baseball, he ranks eighth in batting average, 14th in on-base percentage, and 40th in slugging.
+- Verdugo has an OPS of .845, fueled by an OBP of .374 to go with a slugging percentage of .471.
+All three of those stats rank first among Boston hitters this season.

-- Verdugo is batting .429 during his last games and is on a 13-game hitting streak.
+- Among qualifying batters in baseball, he ranks ninth in batting average, 15th in on-base percentage, and 43rd in slugging.

-- He has gone deep in five games this season (7.0%), leaving the park in 1.6% of his trips to the dish.
+- Looking at the 72 games he has played this season, he's homered in five of them (6.9%), and in 1.5% of his trips to the plate.

-- Verdugo has driven home a run in 22 games this season (31.0%), including more than one RBI in 9.9% of his games and producing three or more of his team's runs on two occasions..
+- In 30.6% of his games this year, Verdugo has had at least one RBI.
+He's picked up more than one in 9.7% and driven in three or more of his team's runs in two contests.

 - He has scored a run in 40 games this year, with multiple runs 10 times.